Glacitecture-Studios/glacitecture-docs/content/syncra-engine/blog/post1.md

 On the engine side, we're evaluating options to make Syncra easily integrable into existing projects.
 At its core will be a Common Library written in C or Rust — designed to be lightweight, efficient, and portable.
 Built on top of that will be modular Runtime Libraries offering high-level abstractions tailored to Syncra’s functionality.

-We're currently targeting support for Godot, Unity, and Unreal Engine.
+We're now focusing on support for Godot, Unity, and Unreal Engine.
 By supporting multiple platforms, we hope to reach a wider audience and provide a flexible, powerful toolset for developers of all kinds.

-When it comes to exporting for existing games, we're currently evaluating which titles should be our first integration targets.
-We want to ensure that Syncra can integrate seamlessly with popular engines and games, such as osu!, Friday Night Funkin', and others that have a strong modding community.
-(This requires a bit of research, specifically for osu! as it has a unique file structure which is not well documented.)
+When it comes to exporting for existing games, we're now evaluating which titles should be our first integration targets.
+We want to ensure that Syncra can integrate seamlessly with popular engines and games, such as osu!, Friday Night Funkin, and others that have a strong modding community.
+(This requires a bit of research, specifically for osu! as it has a unique file structure not well documented.)

 As for actual progress on the Editor, we've made significant strides in the past few weeks.
 We have a partially working prototype that allows users to place notes on a timeline and adjust their properties.
 The UI is still rough around the edges, but it’s functional enough to start testing the core concepts.
-Saving and Loading projects is currently non-functional; we have the UI in place, but the backend logic is still being developed.
+Saving and Loading projects is non-functional; we have the UI in place, but the backend logic is still being developed.

 ## Planning Foundations

 Before diving into implementation, we spent a lot of time planning the architecture and design of Syncra.
 This involved defining the core data structures, workflows, and user interactions that would form the backbone of the toolkit.

-We started by identifying the key components of Syncra:
+We started by identifying the key parts of Syncra:
 - **Data Model**: The structure that defines how levels, notes, and other entities are represented.
 - **Editor**: The user interface for creating and editing levels, including timelines, note placement, and property adjustments.
 - **Runtime Libraries**: The libraries that will handle the playback and interaction logic for levels created with Syncra.